alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 1. Imagine you get toast confirmations when you copy a string.
 If you are streaming your desktop somewhere and you copy a password from a password manager, the toast will leak your password.

-2. Some clipboard managers provide a "private mode", to make the clipboard stop listening for a period of time.
-If you forget to turn it on, or your clipboard manager doesn't support the more advanced privacy options
+1. Some clipboard managers provide a ["private mode" command](https://github.com/p0deje/Maccy#ignore-copied-items) to stop clipboard history logging for a period of time.
+If you forget to turn it on, or your clipboard manager doesn't support this, you're forced to clear the entire clipboard history to remove sensitive strings.

-    a. `Maccy` makes you [run a command to toggle it](https://github.com/p0deje/Maccy#ignore-copied-items)

-    b. `greenclip` doesn't have this level of granularity, and only allows you to clear the entire clipboard history.
+    a. `greenclip` doesn't have this feature, and also does not let you delete individual history lines easily.
+You can only clear the entire clipboard history.
+I'd add the feature, but it's written in Haskell, and I would rather rewrite it in ... any other language (`rust`, maybe).

 3. `greenclip` will happily write your copied password to the clipboard manager cache file, where it can be read by any program running with your user permissions.